SENDCo: Mrs A Duda and Mrs C Hingston

 - enabling parents/carers to play an active and valued role in their child's education.

-- keeping parents/carers informed, offering support during periods of assessment and any related decision-making process about SEN provision.
+- keeping parents/carers informed, offering support during periods of assessment and any related decision-making process about SEND provision and placement on the SEND register.

 - working effectively with all other agencies supporting children and their parents/carers.